MushroomObserver/developer-startup/developer-workflow.md

 ## Workflow ##
 ![Integration-Manager-Workflow-Diagram](http://git-scm.com/figures/18333fig0502-tn.png)
 We use "integration-manager" or "forking" workflow.<br>
-Each developer:
+- Each developer:
   - Clones the official MO repository to the developer's local machine;
   - On the developer's local machine, creates a personal feature branch for the developer's changes;
   - Pushes the personal branch from the local machine to the developer's personal, publicly readable copy (fork) on [Github][];
   - Creates a pull request in [Github][].<br>
-A manager then
+- A manager then
   - merges the developer's changes to the manager's local machine;
   - if the developer's changes are acceptable, pushes them to the official MO repository.

-For more information, see [Integration-Manager Workflow][] and [Forking Workflow][]; _cf._ [What's the Workflow][].<br>
+For more information, see [Integration-Manager Workflow][] and [Forking Workflow][]; _cf._ [What's the Workflow][].

 ## Git GUIs ##
 Some developers primarily (or exclusively) use a Git GUI -- as opposed to typing Git commands at the terminal.
 Two free GUIs that have been found useful on the Mac are: [GitHub GUI][] and [SourceTree][].